 Estiatorio Ornos | Mediterranean | 252 California St

-Estiatorio Ornos is a bright, lively restaurant inspired by the idea of philoxenia or Greek hospitality.
+Estiatorio Ornos is one of those show-stopping restaurants that require a few pics.
+It’s a bright, lively restaurant inspired by the idea of philoxenia or Greek hospitality.
 Mediterranean vibes; open windows; stalactite-like white chandeliers; flowing curtains; coral and sea green accents; lemon trees and more create a unique, fun ambiance that plays up the Ornos Beach getaway inspiration.
 Though the dining itself is as upscale as can be, the restaurant itself is anything but stuffy or pretentious.
 The newest iteration of the space offers guests an impressive tasting menu along with an à l la carte experience that pays homage to the Mediterranean seafood experience.
 Fun fact?
 It has the city’s only fish sommelier!

 What to order:

 Tasting of the spreads; Sea Urchin with lemon, chives and aleppo pepper; marinated big-eye tuna with pistachio oil; Mediterranean Sea Bass grilled with steamed greens ‘horta’; Dover Sole phyllo-crusted served with skordalia, haricots verts, and caviar sauce; and grilled lamb chops ‘paidakia’ with cretan-style potatoes; ouzo prawns with scallions, crushed tomato and feta grilled octopus with santorini capers, gigante beans, red onion.

 Check out my Forbes piece on Estiatorio Ornos here!